Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 Tagging Shakespeare sonnets (grammars)

-For Unicode character classes (e.g., L
+For Unicode character classes (e.g., L to match any letter) see Unicode

 Standard Annex #44 ( Unicode Character Database), §5.7.1 General Category